SiliconScientist/dft-submission/README.md

 ### What is this repository for? ###

-* A script responsible for the creation of vasp jobs, and the uploading and downloading of jobs from a remote server (e.g. Tulane's Cypress)
+* A script responsible for the creation of vasp jobs, and the uploading and downloading of jobs to and from a remote server (e.g. Tulane's Cypress)

 ### How do I get set up? ###